nmshd/documentation/_docs_integrate/26-requests-over-messages.md

 For more information about the events you can head over to the [Connector Modules site]({% link _docs_integrate/03-connector-modules.md %}) and read about the [AMQP Publisher module]({% link _docs_integrate/03-connector-modules.md %}#amqppublisher) and the [WebhooksV2 module]({% link _docs_integrate/03-connector-modules.md %}#webhooksv2) that are propagating events.

-If you got the Request save its `id` for the next step.
+{% include copy-notice description="After you received the Request, save its `id` for the next step." %}

 ## Answer the Request